simple-icons/simple-icons/CONTRIBUTING.md

 ### 3. Optimize the Icon

 All icons in Simple Icons have been optimized with the [SVGO tool](https://github.com/svg/svgo).
-This can be done in one of two ways:
+This can be done in one of three ways:

 * The [SVGO Command Line Tool](https://github.com/svg/svgo)
   * Install dependencies